Tenant's rights and responsibilities

-- FACS Housing gives you the required notice of a breach of your tenancy agreement.
+- We give you the required notice of a breach of your tenancy agreement.

-- FACS Housing gives you notice to vacate if your tenancy is to end.
+- We give you notice to vacate if your tenancy is to end.

-- You are able to ask for reviews through FACS Housing’s appeals process and the Housing Appeals Committee.
+- You can ask for reviews through our appeals process and the Housing Appeals Committee.

-- You are able to raise any issues you have with your local office and through FACS Housing’s client feedback system.
+- You can raise any issues you have with your local DCJ office and through our client feedback system.

 - Under some circumstances, you are able to apply to the NSW Civil and Administrative Tribunal (NCAT).

-- You meet all your payment responsibilities, including paying your rent and water usage charges on time, and you pay money owing from previous FACS Housing tenancies.
+- You meet all your payment responsibilities, including paying your rent and water usage charges on time, and charges from previous DCJ Housing tenancies.

-- You clean and maintain your property to a reasonable standard, including the gardens, and ensure that no damage is done (by you, your household members or visitors).
+- You clean and maintain your property to a reasonable standard, including gardens, and ensure no damage is done (by you, your household members or visitors).

-- You ensure your family and visitors behave in acceptable ways.
+- You ensure your family and visitors behave appropriately.

 - You pay for electricity and gas.

-- You tell FACS Housing within 28 days about any change in your circumstances, such as employment, the number of people in your household and total income.
+- You tell us within 28 days about any change in your circumstances, such as employment, the number of people in your household and total income.

-- You notify FACS Housing as soon as possible if any repairs are needed.
+- You notify DCJ as soon as possible if you need any repairs.

-- You ask FACS Housing for permission before making changes to your property
+- You ask us for permission before making changes to your property.

-- You look after the security of the property, including advising FACS Housing if there are any issues with your smoke alarms.
+- You look after the security of the property, including advising us if there are any issues with your smoke alarms.

-- You check with FACS Housing that your pet is suitable for your home and make sure your pets are not a nuisance to neighbours
+- You check with us that your pet is suitable for your home and make sure your pets are not a nuisance to neighbours.

-- You treat all FACS Housing staff fairly and respectfully in all your dealings with us.
+- You treat all DCJ staff fairly and respectfully in all your dealings with us.

-- You cooperate with neighbours and, if possible, settle any disputes by talking with your neighbours.
+- You cooperate with neighbours and, if possible, settle any disputes by talking with them.

 - You maintain a good community spirit by respecting your community’s right to peace.

-- You cooperate with FACS Housing if you need to be moved to alternative accommodation.
+- You cooperate with us if you need to be moved to different housing.

-- If your tenancy is terminated by the NSW Civil and Administrative Tribunal (NCAT), you comply with the orders, hand the keys back and leave the property as you found it.
+- If your tenancy is terminated by the NCAT, you comply with the orders, hand the keys back and leave the property as you found it.

 NSW Fair Trading, also offers an advisory service.
 You can contact Fair Trading by calling 13 32 20.

-FACS Housing may also make an application to the NCAT if you have breached your tenancy agreement.
-FACS Housing views breaches very seriously, however, we will always give you the opportunity to rectify a breach before action is taken through the NCAT.
+- We may apply to the NCAT if you have breached your tenancy agreement.
+While we view breaches very seriously, we will always give you the chance to resolve a breach before we take action through the NCAT.
 For more information on the NCAT, please see our NSW Civil and Administrative Tribunal factsheet.

-If you believe FACS Housing has made a wrong decision and the matter does not relate to the Residential Tenancies Act 2010, you should first discuss your concerns with a client service officer.
-You may also ask to have the decision reviewed by filling in the Application for review of decisions form available at your local FACS Housing office or at our website.
+- If you believe we have made a wrong decision and the matter does not relate to the Residential Tenancies Act 2010, you should first discuss your concerns with a Client Service Officer.

-The Housing Appeals Committee (HAC) can undertake second tier appeals of decisions made by FACS Housing and community housing providers.
+- The Housing Appeals Committee (HAC) can do second tier appeals of decisions DCJ Housing and community housing providers make.
 The HAC website provides information on how to make appeals.
-HAC can also be contacted by phone on 1800 629 794.
-For further information, please see the Appeals and reviewing decisions factsheet.
+You can call HAC on 1800 629 794 or visit: hac.nsw.gov.au